AmingAndrei/violence.website/content/locations/realspace/undercities.md

 Access is facilitated through heavily fortified vertical transit shafts, resembling large subway stations, which descend into the depths below.
 At the terminus of each shaft lies a massive, hexagonal blast door, which bears the designation of the respective Undercity.
 These gates are permanently sealed to non-authorized lifeforms, and are under continuous surveillance and automated defence.

 Function

-The Undercities are designated exclusively for <span style="color:#FFDE21">Valences</Span>.
-Non-<span style="color:#FFDE21">Valences</Span> are explicitly prohibited from entry.
+The Undercities are designated exclusively for Valences.
+Non- Valences are explicitly prohibited from entry.
 This segregation serves dual purposes:

-1. The Undercities function as <span style="color:#FFDE21">Valence</Span>-only communities, allowing the species to develop independently from REALSPACE biologicals while maintaining minimal surface interaction.
+1. The Undercities function as Valence-only communities, allowing the species to develop independently from REALSPACE biologicals while maintaining minimal surface interaction.
-2. The Undercities act as containment buffers for <span style="color:#FD3DB5">Vespers</Span>.
-Statistical models indicate that <span style="color:#FD3DB5">Vesper</Span> incursions occur with notably higher frequency in these locations.
+2. The Undercities act as containment buffers for Vespers.
+Statistical models indicate that Vesper incursions occur with notably higher frequency in these locations.

 Despite the rigid access control, covert routes into the Undercities exist.
 Unauthorized entry, however, is considered an immediate threat.
-Any non-<span style="color:#FFDE21">Valence</Span> discovered by internal security systems is subject to instant termination by automated enforcement protocols.
+Any non- Valence discovered by internal security systems is subject to instant termination by automated enforcement protocols.

 Connectivity